Skip to content

 }

-This will be a really simple one: It has to output Datatype::Data, and it will do it by just taking, current token as an name, and a boolean saying weather it is unsigned or not.
+It has to output Datatype::Data.
+It will do this by just taking the current token as a name, and a boolean saying weather it is unsigned or not.

-But then we need to check if our data isn’t wrapped in pointers, so we need to be wrap our data in a DataType::Pointer for each token of kind ‘star’.
+Then it will check if our data isn’t wrapped in pointers.Just wrap data in a DataType::Pointer for each token of kind ‘star’.

 ⚠️ Implementation